-- Ensure recruitment and selection policies and practices reflect the desire for a diverse workforce as one strategy to achieve and promote diversity, access and inclusion principles and provide equitable service delivery. - Engage with specialist recruitment and employment service providers to reach, and encourage applications from, diverse candidates. - Make appropriate workplace flexibility, modifications and adaptive technologies available to enable staff to do their jobs effectively.
+- Ensure recruitment and selection policies and practices reflect the desire for a diverse workforce as one strategy to achieve and promote diversity, access and inclusion principles and provide equitable service delivery. - Engage with specialist recruitment and employment service providers to reach, and encourage applications from, diverse candidates. - Make appropriate workplace flexibility, modifications and adaptive technologies available to ensure diversity, access and inclusion principles are successfully embedded in the City's workforce to enable staff to do their jobs effectively.